KaylebJay/petz-1/petz/docs/petz.md

 - It drops Leather when killed.
 - It can be milked with an empty bucket.
 - In order the calf to have more milk, you have to feed it or let it to eat some grass.
+- Milk is drinkable.
+- Put a bucket of milk in the oven to get Cheese.
 - Predators: Calf.

 #### Panda